Writing the app manifest

 • version (str) is composed of the upstream version of the app shipped, and an ~ynhX suffix.
 Changing this version is what effectively triggers an available upgrade for YunoHost instances which installed this package (hence no upgrade will be displayed as available if you forget to change it).
 The point of the ~ynhX suffix is to have a way to increment the version when commiting changes unrelated to the upstream but still trigger an upgrade.

 • maintainers (list or str) may allow to declare which person should be the referring person for this package (though packages are often maintained collectively and not really used in practice).
-This should contain a list of easily identifiable persons (eg your Github or Matrix username)
+This should contain a list of easily identifiable persons (eg your GitHub or Matrix username)

 Upstream section